 Anonymity is not compatible with rigorous security.
 Complete, comprehensive access and identity management means that all interactions must be associated with unique user identification information.

 These dual benefits mean that ID and auth for systems and users are deliberately controlled.
 Usernames and service accounts are unique.
 Only authorized users receive user IDs for the systems.
-Written authorization, at a minimum through a slack chat, is required for access.
+Written authorization, at a minimum through a Slack chat, is required for access.

 Audit and Compliance

-Successful ongoing security operations requires ongoing review and audit to ensure compliance is maintained and improved as necessary.
+Successful ongoing security operations require ongoing review and audit to ensure compliance is maintained and improved as necessary.
 We perform global reviews and audits of all centralized control policies every six months to ensure they interoperate seamlessly with all other security policies.
 As a result of these audits, any improvements must be implemented within no more than 30 days.